gem/oq-engine/doc/engine/What's-new.md

 but first further optimizations of the event based risk calculator are needed.

-5. The `specific_assets` feature has been removed from the `event_based_risk` calculator.
+8. The `specific_assets` feature has been removed from the `event_based_risk` calculator.
 It has become useless thanks to the recent performance improvements.
 Use `asset_loss_table=True` instead.

-8. The demos have been revisited and updated.
+9. The demos have been revisited and updated.
 Also their location has changed for the users installing OpenQuake from the packages.
 Now they are installed in `/usr/share/openquake/risklib/demos`.

+10. In some cases the rupture tag was containing spurios commas, thus breaking a CSV importer in the Risk Modeler Toolkit.
+This has been fixed.

 12. When using a vulnerability function with a Probability Mass Function, now it is possible to set the seed by changing the `random_seed` parameter